 Portia explains further: their husbands will indeed see them, but they won't recognize them.
 The women will be dressed convincingly as men.
 The other men (including their husbands) will think the disguised girls are accomplished men.

 Nerissa wonders what all the fuss is about and why they need to dress up like men anyway.
 Portia says there's a naughty way to answer this question, but it won't come from her.
 She says she'll explain everything in the coach, which is waiting for them.
-They have no time to lose, as they've got twenty miles and two sex changes to accomplish in a jiffy.
+They have no time to lose, as they've got twenty miles and two drag king costumes to throw together in a jiffy.